-Everyone young or old, has had the experience or feeling of not knowing what they want to do with different aspects of their life, or even with the rest of their life.
-This is where young people start, by trying to figure out their place in the world but adults experience this too.
-We usually call this a “mid-life crisis” or an “existential crisis” or even an “identity crisis”.
+Everyone of us has had the experience or feeling of not knowing what they want to do in one area of their life, or even with the rest of their life.
+Young people start by trying to figure out their place in the world; but adults experience this too.
+We usually call this a “mid-life crisis”, or an “existential crisis”, or even an “identity crisis”.
 Indeed, not knowing what you want or suddenly not knowing what to do with the rest of your life is a scary experience.
 So, what to do when you don’t know what you want?

 For young and old alike, not knowing what you want is usually due to being overwhelmed by the number of things to choose from or from a feeling of having no choice at all.
 In both cases, you are scared, confused and undecided.
 You feel helpless and uncertain about the future because you lack direction.
 Unfortunately, not many people will have someone beside them to point them in the right direction or to tell them what steps they should take next.

-If you are in this situation, here are some things you can do to clear the confusion in your head and heart and start organizing your life again.
+If you are in this situation, don’t lose hope.
+Pluck up your courage instead and do something about it.
+Trying to know what you want is a big, life challenge.
+Here are some things you can do to clear the confusion in your head and heart and reset your life.

 Focus on The Now